cap-js/docs/README.md

-# Documentation for SAP Cloud Application Programming Model (CAP)
+# Documentation for SAP Cloud Application Programming Model

 ## About this project

-Contains the documentation pages for SAP Cloud Application Programming Model (CAP)
+Contains the documentation pages for SAP Cloud Application Programming Model

 ## Requirements and Setup